I've been making a living from affiliate marketing the last decade.

 There's literally affiliate programs for everything today.

 Affiliate marketing is indeed one of the best ways to create passive income.
-And you don't have to be a complete nerd or know how to code either.
+And you don't have to be a complete geek or know how to code either.

 Even beginners have a fair shot at making money – if they're willing to invest enough time.